The 2024/25 Premier League isn't Weak, it's Very, Very Strong

 I wrote about this five years ago, compiling the average Elo score for the teams in each Premier League season as presented below.
 The peak was 2007/08, which is reasonable considering the Champions League final was an all-English affair with Liverpool one of the beaten semi-finalists.

 With Manchester City banking 100 points as Liverpool became kings of Europe, the Elo average in the league was again lifted towards those levels in 2019.
-It’s definitely worth a comparison with today.
+The data is worth updating to see how things stand now.